 Wine Tasting at Simonsig

 Simonsig has a nice spacious tasting room with a cozy fire crackling on a rainy winter day.
 In the summertime, we prefer to sit in the courtyard under the trees.
 Knowledgeable and welcoming sommeliers and wine tutors guiding you through the tasting.
 There is a variety of tasting options varying between $4 (R75) To $6.50 (R120).

 Try the ‘You Had Me at Bubbles’ tasting 5 different premier sparkling wine and MCC’s.

 Award winning wines: Simonsig Kaapse Vonkel Brut 2015 (MCC), Simonsig Cuvée Royale Blanc de Blancs 2014 (MCC), Simonsig Redhill Pinotage 2017

-At the well rated Cuvée restaurant you can enjoy Cape Winelands atmosphere under the oak trees eating traditional hearty meals with modern flair along with a glass of Kaapse Vonkel MCC.
-Breakfast and lunch is served.
-In Winter guests enjoy the cosy fireplace inside.
-Sundowners and tapas is offered in summer.
+At the well-rated Cuvée restaurant, you can enjoy Cape Winelands atmosphere under the oak trees eating traditional hearty meals with modern flair along with a glass of Kaapse Vonkel MCC.
+Breakfast and lunch are served.
+In Winter guests enjoy the cozy fireplace inside.
+Sundowners and tapas are offered in summer.
 Booking recommended

 Like this post?
 Pin it!